 This custom itinerary is designed to show you many sides of Japan rarely experienced by the casual visitor.
 The trip is perfectly balanced with a mix of structure and plenty of free time to allow you to explore Japan at your own pace.
 You will have all the support you need, from meet and greet on arrival to a personalized info-pack with a plethora of truly useful information designed specifically to your trip.

-You will be met on arrival at Tokyo Narita Airport today and taken by shuttle bus to your hotel in Tokyo.
-Please note that as other people will be in the same bus there may be a few stops before you arrive at your hotel (maximum of 3 other stops).
-Journey time is around 2 hours and this is a comfortable and easy way to make today's transfer.
-Look out for some great views as you ride the elevated highways into town.
+Welcome to Japan!
+Upon arrival at Narita Airport today, you will be met by a local representative and taken by shuttle bus to your hotel in Tokyo.
+Please note that as other people will be in the same bus, there may be a few stops before you arrive at your hotel (maximum of 3 other stops).
+Journey time is around 2 hours, depending on traffic.
+Enjoy the ride, as this is a comfortable and easy way to make today's transfer.
+Look out for some great views along the elevated highways into town.
+Upon arrival at your hotel, check in and enjoy your first night in this bustling and vibrant city at your leisure!
 (This service is on a group basis.)

 One quarter of all Japanese live in Tokyo or the near vicinity and with a population of over 12 million inhabitants, Tokyo is one of the largest cities in the world.
 With its huge skyscrapers, underpasses, overpasses and crowds of pedestrians, Tokyo may not seem the most attractive city on the surface, but the city has a vibrant charm all of its own.
 The street level detail is what makes Tokyo such an incredibly interesting place to explore and at every turn you will be met with an array of sights, sounds and smells to enliven the senses.
 The city has many major sights to visit such as Senso-ji Temple in the old downtown area of Asakusa or the fashion hub of Shibuya from where all new trends are said to emanate.
 All in all a stay in Tokyo is to experience one of the world's most vibrant and interesting cities; a capital hurtling headlong into the future while maintaining its links with the traditions of ancient Japan.

-To make things as straightforward as possible, I have included in your package Tokyo Transport Passes (Pasmo Cards).
+Included in your package, are Tokyo Transport Passes (Pasmo Cards).
 The passes are valid for all over ground railways and subways in the greater Tokyo region.
 The passes will have 2,500 yen of credit.
 When you run out, you can just top up at the automatic ticket machines at any station.

 The Pasmo Card is far more than just an easy way of using the subway; you can also use the card to pay the fare in most taxis, to make purchases at many convenience stores and even to buy drinks from the countless vending machines that line Tokyo's streets.

-Your guide will come to your hotel at around 9:00 AM (or any time you choose) to meet you and your day will proceed from there.
-Rather than fix an itinerary in advance we like to give you the flexibility to see and do what takes your fancy.
-This means you will need to pay for your entrance fees on the day.
-You will also need to cover your local transport and that of the guide.
-We are eager to help you get the most out of today, so if you have any specific areas of interest please let us know in advance, so we can pass this on to the guide.
-Your day of guiding will finish at around 5:00 PM with the guide either dropping you back at your hotel or anywhere else in the city you wish to spend the evening.
+Your guide will meet you at the hotel around 9:00 AM this morning, or any other time you may prefer.
+Rather than making a fixed itinerary in advance, you will have full flexibility to select the attractions and activities that interest you.
+This means that you will need to pay for any entrance fees on the day of your tour, in addition to your transport costs.
+In order to make the most of this experience, please let us know if you have any specific areas of interest, and we will pass that on to your guide in advance.
+Around 5:00 PM, your tour will end either back to your hotel, or anywhere else in the city that you may wish to spend the evening.
 (This service is on a private basis.)

-Just down the tracks you will find Shinjuku, soaring skyscrapers to the west of the station; endless neon lights to the east in one of the city's premiere entertainment areas.
-Shinjuku is what many people think of when they imagine Tokyo and as such is a must see; and in the center of the city, close to the iconic Tokyo Tower is Roppongi, the after hours playground of the city's expat community, teeming with clubs and bars and restaurants from the very upscale at the impressive Roppongi Hills development to street-side kebabs and yakitori at Roppongi crossing.
-These are just a few of the districts to explore - there are many, many more if you have time.
+Just down the tracks, you will find Shinjuku.
+Decorated with soaring skyscrapers to the west of the station, and endless neon lights to the east of the station, it is one of the city's premiere entertainment areas.
+Shinjuku is what many people think of when they imagine Tokyo, and therefore this iconic district is not one that should be missed!
+In the center of the city, close to the famous Tokyo Tower, you will find Roppongi.
+This is the after hours playground of the city's expat community, teeming with clubs, bars and restaurants, ranging from the elegantly upscale, to the street-side kebab shops and yakitori.

-The direct express train to Matsumoto leaves from Tokyo's Shinjuku Station (the world’s busiest with nearly 3 million passengers a day passing through the ticket barriers).
-Journey time is in the region of 2 hours 30 minutes as the train takes you out through the suburbs of Tokyo before you reach the open countryside with paddy fields, rivers, lakes and of course, the steep-sided peaks of the Japanese Alps.
-We will be supplying you with Limited Express Ordinary tickets for this journey.
-If the weather is clear be sure to keep an eye open for Mount Fuji from the left hand windows of the train as you travel through Tokyo's outer suburbs.
+Today, you will be taking the direct express train to Matsumoto, which leaves from Tokyo's Shinjuku Station (the world’s busiest with nearly 3 million passengers a day passing through the ticket barriers!).
+Journey time is in the region of 2 hours and 30 minutes, as the train takes you out through the suburbs of Tokyo, before you reach the open countryside with paddy fields, rivers, lakes and of course, the steep-sided peaks of the Japanese Alps.
+You will be provided with Limited Express Ordinary tickets for this journey.
+If the weather is clear, be sure to keep an eye out for Mount Fuji from the left hand windows of the train, as you travel through Tokyo's outer suburbs.

 Matsumoto is an alpine city surrounded on all sides by the towering peaks of the Japan Alps and has an almost European feel to it.
 The city is most famous for its original castle which is only a short distance from the station.
 This is one of the only original castles in Japan and really gives you a sense of ancient Japan and how the samurai used to live and fight.
 The city also boasts a number of sake breweries; hidden in the backstreets amongst the traditional buildings, a good museum of Ukiyoe woodblock prints, and is the home of soba noodles, the local specialty which is particularly delicious.
 The city has a really relaxed atmosphere and a cosmopolitan feel befitting of a city renowned for its musicians and authors.